Vision Care Info

 After finishing our external stakeholder interviews, I synthesized our research and provided UX recommendations for the redesign.

 Revamping the information architecture/navigation was high on our priority list.
 ODs and eye care professionals needed to be prioritized on the home page.
-As first-time visitors, it would be important to engage them as soon as they land on the site.
+As first-time visitors, it would be important to engage them as soon as they arrive at the site.
 Legislators, advocacy organization members, and others more familiar with the site and vision care industry issues would be taken care of by providing them easy access to resources.
 The general idea was to bring more relevant, actionable information forward and place the detailed, less-relevant pieces in back pages.

 Calls to action needed to be short and straightforward.
 JJVCI's current process of handholding users through the steps of contacting their representative was great in this regard.
 Carrying that experience into the redesign would be essential.